surifirstpin/biplus_documentation/docs/SReports.md

 <center><h1> Reports</h1></center>

- Reports in BiPlus can extract the data effectively and collaborate more efficiently instead of of accessing the data in a regular traditional manner.
+ Reports in AcuBi can extract the data effectively and collaborate more efficiently instead of of accessing the data in a regular traditional manner.
 Just in matters of seconds, you can confess a story in what way your organisation is making a difference in the world.

 ## View Report